 Reading any good books?
 Do you use the Nike+ device on your iPod?

 I come from a long line of smart mouthed women and I try to use my powers for good!
-On any given day you can find me running for Oiselle Team Voleé, raising my twin boys, watching football, teaching spin and other classes where you sweat like a beast and/or eating and drinking with my husband.
+On any given day you can find me training for my next big race or triathlon, raising my twin boys, freelance writing, traveling the globe and eating and drinking with my husband.
 Join the party!